 During the flash phase, processes occur at highly accelerated rates.
 For example, Yang et al. observed densification changing from about 60% to more than 90% in approximately 0.5 seconds, while Jalali and Raj measured diffusion coefficients nearly several orders of magnitude greater than that measured during sintering at similar temperatures.
 Furthermore, activation energies calculated for changes during flash sintering were substantially lower than similar changes for traditional sintering methods.

 These studies sought to explain the underlying reasons for these observations and measurements.
 An obvious possibility is the formation of liquid materials within the flash zone.
 After all, Joule heating does lead to dramatic increases in temperature.
-However, the maximum temperatures measured by pyrometer or calculated from black-body radiation models fell below the melting points of pure alumina or yttria-stabilized zirconia, though one open-access study showed temperatures above the eutectic point for alumina-gallium aluminate mixtures.
+However, the maximum temperatures measured by pyrometer or calculated from black-body radiation models fell below the melting points of pure alumina or yttria-stabilized zirconia, though one open-access study by Aoki et al. showed temperatures above the eutectic point for alumina-gallium aluminate mixtures.